 What the HHS emPOWER Program Offers

-In 2013, ASPR expanded its partnership with the Centers for Medicare and Medicaid Services (CMS), and launched the HHS emPOWER Program (emPOWER) to harness the power of Medicare Program claims data to protect health and save lives across the nation.
-The program initially included at-risk population data for those who relied on life-maintaining electricity-dependent DME and later expanded, in 2014, to include chronically ill at-risk populations who relied on certain essential healthcare services, such as dialysis, as disaster-induced care disruptions led to surges in adverse health outcomes and stress on local EMS and hospitals.
-Since its inception, the program has continued to expand its at-risk population data and tools, training and resources to help states, territories, and localities improve continuity of care and health outcomes for millions of at-risk individuals prior to, during and after an incident, emergency or disaster.
-Currently, the HHS emPOWER Program data covers 4.2 million Medicare beneficiaries, of which 2.6 million have a claim for electricity-dependent DME, and or 2.8 million have a claim for at least one of four health care services, that include outpatient facility-based dialysis, home oxygen tank services, home health care services, and home hospice care services.
+In 2013, ASPR expanded its partnership with the Centers for Medicare and Medicaid Services (CMS) and launched the HHS emPOWER Program (emPOWER) to harness the power of Medicare Program claims data to protect health and save lives across the nation.
+The program initially included at-risk population data for those who relied on life-maintaining and assistive electricity-dependent DME and later expanded in 2014 to include chronically ill at-risk populations who relied on a certain essential health care service(s), such as dialysis, as disaster-induced care disruptions led to surges in adverse health outcomes and stress on local EMS and hospitals.
+Since its inception, the program has continued to expand its at-risk population data and tools, training, and resources to help states, territories, and localities improve continuity of care and health outcomes for millions of at-risk individuals prior to, during, and after an incident, emergency, or disaster.
+In 2023, the HHS emPOWER Program made available the at-risk combinations data.
+This data provides monthly updated total counts for Medicare beneficiaries who rely on a certain essential health care service(s) and one or more electricity-dependent DME and devices, down to the ZIP Code level, for the HHS emPOWER Map, HHS emPOWER REST Service, and the HHS emPOWER Emergency Planning Dataset.
+Currently, the HHS emPOWER Program data covers 4.5 million Medicare beneficiaries, of which 3 million have a claim for electricity-dependent DME, and/or 2.8 million have a claim for at least one of four health care services, that include outpatient facility-based dialysis, home oxygen tank services, home health care services, and home hospice care services.

 The program provides data-driven tools that are readily meaningful, consumable, and actionable to support federal-to-community partners who have a broad array of roles or may volunteer to support emergency preparedness, response, recovery, and mitigation activities in their communities.
 Through continued partner engagement, the program has continue to deliver a diverse set of publicly available and restricted tools to provide the right data, in the right tool, to the right person, at the right time.